Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

 - reduced temperature control

-- reduced sleep arousal to elevations in carbon dioxide
+- reduced sleep arousal to increases in carbon dioxide

 - if lying prone (on their tummy), a reduced ability to lift their face away from any obstruction, such as a mattress.

-Red Nose Australia (formerly SIDS and Kids): Recognised national authority on safe sleeping practices for infants and children.
+Red Nose Australia (formerly SIDS and Kids): This is the recognised national authority on safe sleeping practices for infants and children.

 Relaxation: Relaxation or other activity for bringing about a feeling of calm in your body and mind.